filodb/FiloDB/README.md

 * The easiest strategy to accomplish this is to have data partitioned via a queue such as Kafka.
 That way, when the data comes into Spark Streaming, it is already partitioned correctly.
 * Another way of accomplishing this is to use a DataFrame's `sort` method before using the DataFrame write API.

-## Using FiloDB data-source with Spark
+## Using FiloDB Data Source with Spark

 FiloDB has a Spark data-source module - `filodb.spark`.
 So, you can use the Spark Dataframes `read` and `write` APIs with FiloDB.
 To use it, follow the steps below